Post: 5 ATS SLA Clauses That Protect HR Teams When Systems Fail in 2026

 5. Data Recovery Point Objective (RPO) and Recovery Time Objective (RTO)

-• RPO: How old is the most recent backup you’ll be restored from?
+• RPO: How old is the most recent backup you will be restored from?

 • RTO: How long from disaster declaration until the system is functional again?